grmpl/StepandHeightcounter/README.md

 # StepandHeightcounter
-This Android app counts steps and elevation gain.
+This Android app counts footsteps and elevation gain during walking.
 It should work on all devices with a step counter sensor and a pressure sensor.
 Since Android 10+ access permission to "Physical Activity" is necessary for step sensor.
 Thanks to duggalsu the app has been reworked and current release is now working again.
 I haven't tested, if reworked app is working on older devices.
 Please use release v1.21-fdroid if not.

 A pressure or barometric sensor is mandatory, steps will not be counted without pressure values.
 Please note: The step counter sensor is a special sensor which counts the steps by itself without additional software and is not to be mistaken with a step detector sensor.

-I've written the app, because I was interested in my elevation gain when I walk up the stairs instead of using the elevator.
-I couldn't find any app with this feature yet.
-(I haven't tried one of the big activity apps, because they are doing much more than I want.)
+I've written the app, because I was interested in my elevation gain when I use the stairs the whole day instead of using the elevator.
+I couldn't find a small app with just this feature.
+And it's useful when doing hiking in the mountains.

 Elevation gain is counted only when walking, so driving and elevators will not count.
 But riding a bycicle will give a step counting and therefore an elevation gain.
 I can't think of a way to stop this, so you have to pause measurement if you don't want it.